You can take control.

 For example, the algorithm an email program might use to “check for new mail” might involve:

-Step-by-step instructions to achieve the desired result, which is to show you any new email.
+Step-by-step instructions achieve the desired result, which is to show you any new email.

 Social media algorithms

 Each social media service has its own algorithm, or list of instructions.
 It uses its own data and priorities to determine what to show you.
-It's quite possible that a single social media service has multiple algorithms at play for different situations, individuals, and locations.1
+A single social media service may have multiple algorithms at play for different situations, individuals, and locations.1

-One thing that is at least similar across social media services seems to be the desired result: they all want you to spend more time using their service.
-The longer you stay engaged, the more money they make by showing more ads and more sponsored content.
+One thing common across social media services seems to be the desired result: they all want you to spend more time using their service.
+The longer you stay engaged, the more money they make by showing more ads and sponsored content.

-What we expect is to be shown the most recent posts or tweets or videos from the various pages and people we've elected to follow.
-That is a very simple algorithm: select everything I've expressed an interest in, sort it by the date posted, and show me the most recent.
+What we expect is to be shown the most recent posts, tweets, or videos from the various pages and people we’ve chosen to follow.
+That is a simple algorithm: select everything I’ve explicitly asked for and show me the most recent.

 It’s generally not the algorithm they use.